rentry/rentry.github.io/_posts/2022-09-25-search-and-rescue-fitness.md

 ## Track

 Here's the track, if you ever want to hike this yourself.
-You can do a big loop here, if you continue along the ridge.
+You can do a big loop here if you continue along the ridge.
 I've hiked up from the other side (Cool Creek trail) – an equally, if not more, arduous trail than this one – to spend a couple nights at the Devil's Peak fire lookout.
 It's a beautiful area to spend some time.

  <div class="map" id="map"></div>